 Child Care Financial Assistance

-States and Territories receive funding from the federal government to provide high quality child care and children improvement programs for low-income working families in their states.
-Parents that have fulfilled the eligibility requirements may receive financial assistance to pay for day care, so that they can go to work or attend school.
+States and Territories receive funding from the federal government to provide high-quality child care and children improvement programs for low-income working families in their states.
+Parents who have fulfilled the eligibility requirements may receive financial assistance to pay for daycare so that they can go to work or attend school.

 For more information about these programs, visit the website of ChildCare.gov, select your state, and click the tab for “Financial Assistance for Families.”